-was joined by Barclay and the army from Wilkomir.
-Nesselrode accompanied him, but Romanzov went to Polotzk, and Stein and the other civil functionaries to St. Petersburg.
-If Napoleon had merely wished to crush the Russian army, and not more anxious to capture Alexander, he might have surprised the camp at Wilkomir with greater ease than the Guards at Vilna.
-From Svenziany Alexander marched to Drissa, where he published a second address to his army, July 9th, to acquaint them with the change of plan, and sent an order through the empire for another levy of recruits.
-Till the 17th he kept up hopes of Bagration's appearance; for he thought that after announcing a speedy battle to his army, he should be disgraced for ever if he quitted it in the face of the enemy without remaining to share in even its first dangers and success. + But Bagration and Platof were fighting their way between Jerome and Davoust, and only joined Barclay's army at Smolensko.
+was joined by Barelay and the army from Wilkomir.\ Nesselrode accompanied him, but Romanzov went to Polotzk, and Stein and the other eivil functionaries to St. Petersburg.
+If Napoleon had merely wished to crush the Russian army, and not more anxious to eapture Alexander, he might have surprised the camp at Wilkomir with greater ease than the Guards at Vilna.
+From Svenziany Alexander marched to Drissa, where he published a second address to his army, July 9th, to aequaint them with the change of plan, and sent an order through the empire for another levy of recruits.
+Till the 17th he kept up hopes of Bagration's appearance; for he thought that after announcing a speedy battle to his army, he should be disgraced for ever if he quitted it in the face of the enemy without remaining to share in even its first dangers and success, † But Bagration and Platof were fighting their way between Jerome and Davoust, and only joined Barelay's army at Smolensko.
 Napoleon was so angry with Jerome for sustaining two repulses and letting Bagration pass, that he sent him back to Westphalia without his guard.
-Spoiled by the luxuries of the Imperial Court, this Prince compelled several ladies of noble birth to serve him at table at Warsaw. and levied there 500 crowns a day while he stayed for his own personal expenses.
-When the Abbé Pradt, sent by Napoleon, arrived at the palace of the Bishop of Cujavie, the prelate's secretary, a canon and prior of Malta, was still marked with the blows inflicted on his face by General Count Vandamme, because he could obtain no Tokay, Jerome having carried off all the Bishop's store.
-Such an example being set by the superior officers in a friendly country, it was naturally followed by the soldiery, and before the French army arrived in Lithuania it left a part of East Prussia a desert. and indiscriminate and wanton pillage was fast alienating the Polish civilians, who fled for the preservation of not only their goods, but of their wives and children.
-One-fifth only of the invaders were Frenchmen, the rest were Portuguese, Spaniards, Danes, and almost every other European nation, who, finding themselves amid customs and a people totally strange to them, carried on a war of extermination.
-The French historians excuse their savage conduct, in which all authorities agree, on the ground of their destitution, for they began by robbing their own commissariat, and disorders quickly ensued.
-This was the result of the rapidity of the march, which enabled Napoleon to surprise the Russians at the cost of starving his Between Kovno and Vilna they left nothing but own meu. ruins and pillaged baggage and provision waggons scattered about the fields.
-The horses were already dying from being fed on unripe rye, and some soldiers of the Young Guard had perished of hunger.
-On hearing of this Napoleon calmly observed, " such miseries were inseparable from war; he only required a single victory; if sufficient means remained for that he should be satisfied."
+Spoiled by the luxuries of the Imperial Court, this Prince compelled several ladies of noble birth to serve him at table at Warsaw, and levied there 500 crowns a day while he stayed for his own personal expenses.
+When the Abbé Pradt, sent by Napoleon, arrived at the palace of the Bishop of Cujavie, the prelate's secretary, a eanon and prior of Malta, was still marked with the blows inflicted on his face by General Count Vandamme, because he could obtain no Tokay, Jerome having carried off all the Bishop's store.
+Such an example being set by the superior officers in a friendly country, it was naturally followed by the soldiery, and before the French army arrived in Lithuania it left a part of East Prussia a desert, and indiscriminate and wanton pillage was fast alienating the Polish eivilians, who fled for the preservation of not only their trained soldiers in the empire.
+The rest were recruits.